 Research is self-directed and a high degree of professionalism is expected.
 This is reflected in the fact that each participant receives an honorarium, with additional funds available if a study trip becomes necessary.
-Each pairing is required to set out their research questions at a workshop held in the Sackler Research Forum at the beginning of the spring term, and to present findings at a second workshop later in the year.
-Wider access to this research is enabled by the posting of a project report (submitted a week after the final presentation) on the Courtauld website.
+Each pairing is required to set out their research questions at a workshop held in the Research Forum at the beginning of the spring term, and to present findings at a second workshop later in the year.
+Wider access to this research is enabled by the posting of a project report (submitted a week after the final presentation) on The Courtauld website.
 These collaborations can also lead to publications in peer-reviewed journals and the public display of paintings once confined to the storeroom.

 A Portrait of a Gentleman attributed to William Dobson (Please note this is currently unavailable – we hope to add it soon.)

 Assumption of the Virgin by Francesco Solimena (this report is not currently available)

 The Virgin and Child Enthroned with Saint Michael and Saint John the Baptist Italian, mid-to-late fourteenth century (this report is not currently available)